FEC-Bell/steam-reviews/README.md

     ```
     psql: error: could not connect to server: FATAL:  role "<USERNAME>" does not exist
     ```
     might appear.
 If this happens, use `sudo su postgres` to switch to the postgres account, and run `psql -d steam_reviews` again.
+If user 'postgres' does not exist in your system, you may create this user *with superuser permissions* by typing `CREATE USER postgres SUPERUSER;` in psql CLI.
+See [this post](https://stackoverflow.com/questions/15301826/psql-fatal-role-postgres-does-not-exist) for more details.
 Typing `sudo su YOUR_USERNAME` will switch you back to your user account.